The Common Spinal Surgeries After a Car Accident

 Certain roads are more dangerous than others for a variety of reasons, including design of the road, posted speed limits, amount of traffic, signage, and more.
 In Cleveland, studies and reviews have found certain roads are particularly dangerous to drivers and pedestrians.
 If you are injured in one of these areas, responsibility may fall on more than the other driver.
 The city or state may be partially responsible due to a dangerous road design or lack of appropriate signs.
-You should call our Cleveland car accident lawyers at Kisling, Nestico & Redick at 1-800-HURT-NOW to discuss your rights and options.
+You should call our Cleveland car accident attorneys at Kisling, Nestico & Redick at 1-800-HURT-NOW to discuss your rights and options.

 Cuyahoga County has the No. 1 and 3 ranked priority urban freeways in Ohio, according to ODOT’s Highway Safety Improvement Program’s Priority Location List for 2016.
 The intersection of I-77 and I-90 is the top urban highway in need of improvements due to how dangerous it is.
 There were 305.58 average observed collisions at this intersection between 2014 and 2016, though this is not the only factor that makes a portion of a road a priority.
 ODOT takes into consideration the amount of traffic in an area, the severity of crashes, number of fatalities, the severity of resulting injuries, and more.
 It then prioritizes areas that see a greater number of serious and fatal accidents than it predicted during a specific time period.